blabla1337/skf-labs/kbid-104-content-type-headers.md

 ```
 (.gitbook/assets/content6.png)

 We notice the content type in this situation is appropriately set to application/json and prevents the XSS attack.
-Additionally there should also be charset set accordingly.

 (.gitbook/assets/content7.png)